 Alas, Christian forgiveness was in short supply and the church made no such intervention.
 Thus, on January 8 1697 Thomas Aikenhead found himself wearily walking to his death, along the road from town to the gallows near modern day Pilrig.

 Perhaps the example made of Aikenhead had the desired effect, as he was the last person to be executed for the crime of blasphemy in the UK.

-Explore more of Edinburgh's dark history with my private Up-Close and Personal walking tours of the city!
+Explore more of Edinburgh's dark history with my private walking tours of the city!

 Edinburgh has a long involvement in the religious history of Scotland.
 From St Cuthbert founding a site of worship near today's Princes Street Gardens, and Queen Margaret becoming a saint, to John Knox wrestling the church away from Catholicism, and the Great Disruption which divided the church of Scotland in 1843, the city's cultural history is closely tied to its religious history.

-Whilst the city's many churches and cathedrals remain as major testaments to city's religious life, smaller sites and monuments survive as less ostentatious demonstrations of faith.
+Whilst the city's many churches and cathedrals remain as major testaments to the city's religious life, smaller sites and monuments survive as less ostentatious demonstrations of faith.
 In particular, a number of holy wells still function and can be observed around the city itself.

 Probably the grandest of these surviving wells is one of the last to be discovered.
 Adjacent to the Water of Leith, between Stockbridge and the Dean Village, you'll find St Bernard's Well, complete with its Grecian temple surrounding, and the goddess Hygieia continuing to watch over those who come to take its waters.